Diego-Brocanelli/my-phpunit-xml-file/README.md

 ## Use

-Copy the file for your application root directory.
+Copy the [PHPUnit.xml](https://github.com/Diego-Brocanelli/my-phpunit-xml-file/blob/master/phpunit.xml) file for root directory of your application.

 ## Expecification